Monday, June 19, 2023

 Here is another example, Autumnal Gladness.
 I find myself under the sea with this pair of eyes.
 I think of starfish and sea urchins and yet I also see the colors of autumn.
 I feel humor as I see less of a face than I do of an idea, a titillation, and one more reason to enjoy David's work.

-This one possesses similarly warm colors, and a face in there somewhere, I'm sure of it.
+This one, pictured above, possesses similarly warm colors, and a face lives in there somewhere, I'm sure of it.

 No, I'm not sure.
 And I don't mind.
 This mask is named, Rites And Wrongs Of Summer

-And above, looking every so sneaky, how about some Devils Food Ache
+And above, looking ever so sneaky, how about some Devils Food Ache

 Wolfish to me, nightmarish, feline, partly feral, partly mischeivous, there's so much going on here if I'm willing to pause, look and absorb.